plone/volto/docs/source/upgrade-guide/index.md

     nodeLinker: node-modules
     ```

-    Then, if you are using Node >=16.10 run:
+    Then, if you are using Node.js >=16.10 run:

     ```shell
     corepack enable